Piscataqua River border dispute: Later developments

+A 1791 map of New Hampshire counties, published in the New Hampshire Bar News in 2026, allegedly shows that Rockingham County included the islands in the harbor.

 In January 2025, five members of the New Hampshire General Court (the state legislature) introduced House Concurrent Resolution 8, which, if passed, would call on the U.S. Congress to "find that the Piscataqua River and Portsmouth Harbor lie within the state of New Hampshire" and would ask the president "to take such action as to designate the duty stations of all Portsmouth Naval Shipyard personnel as Portsmouth, New Hampshire."
 The resolution would need to pass both houses of the state legislature and then be signed by the governor of New Hampshire in order to be adopted.

+In 2026, the New Hampshire House passed a House resolution again asking the president to change the Naval Shipyard duty stations.